Skip to main content

 • “The side content and especially the music is a step down from the original.”

-• “Unfortunately, the style themes are ungodly bland even without the comparison to Judgment's, but the rest of the soundtrack is about on par.”
+• “Unfortunately the style themes are ungodly bland even without the comparison to JE's, but the rest of the soundtrack is about on par.”

 • graphics

-The graphics in the game have received widespread acclaim for their stunning visuals and significant improvements over previous titles, showcasing detailed character models and vibrant environments that enhance immersion.
-While some users noted occasional outdated elements and performance issues on lower-end hardware, the overall presentation is considered top-notch, with many praising the smooth animations and dynamic lighting.
-Overall, the game is recognized for its impressive graphical fidelity, making it a standout in the series.
+The graphics in the game have received widespread acclaim for their beauty and realism, showcasing stunning visuals and smooth performance that enhance the immersive experience of exploring vibrant Japanese cities.
+Many reviewers noted significant improvements over previous titles, with detailed character models and environments that feel alive, although some minor graphical issues were mentioned.
+Overall, the game is praised for its exceptional graphical fidelity, making it a standout in the series.

 • “The graphics are astounding and the sounds and music make you feel like you're actually walking around these cities in real life.”